BYFC/BYFC.github.io/apply.md

 ---
 layout: post
-title: Apply to be a member/renew membership of the club for 2021/22
+title: Apply to be a member/renew membership of the club for 2022/23
 ---

-<p>If the form doesn't load below <a href="https://forms.gle/efKfdBxUWeE51nZG9">use this link to the sign-on form.</a></p>
+<p>Please use <a href="https://app.joinin.online/#/app/joinin/organisation/shop/b46d8b4d-defa-4dba-a40c-875fcd367942">this link to the sign-on form.</a></p>

-<iframe src="https://forms.gle/efKfdBxUWeE51nZG9" width="100%" height="2000" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>